-We design and develop applications, tools, software, hardware components and products for Aerospace, Maritime and Environment sectors in cooperation with major European and Italian industries, organizations, universities and research centres.
+We design and develop applications, tools, software, hardware components and products for Aerospace, Maritime and Environment sectors in cooperation with the major European and Italian industries, organizations, universities and research centres.

 We also have remarkable experience in the use of optical and radar remote sensing and geodetic methods for the monitoring and analysis of geological and geophysical hazards.
 We provide advanced scientific products, as well as consultancy services, in these subjects.
 We provide tailored services and information products for geomorphological, structural and lithologic investigations, using optical and radar remote sensing data, from satellite and airborne (manned and unmanned) platforms.

-Spacearth Technology has recently completed a feasibility study funded by the European Space Agency for an innovative service offering a very accurate positioning service for the maritime market in the Arctic and sub-Arctic regions.
+Spacearth Technology has recently completed a feasibility study funded by the European Space Agency (ESA) for an innovative service offering a very accurate positioning service for the maritime market in the Arctic and sub-Arctic regions.

 We are also involved in the BELS+ project, funded by the European GNSS Agency under the European Union’s Horizon 2020 program, which aims to develop GNSS markets for EU companies and helps EU GNSS applications gain a foothold in Southeast Asia.